 \section{Introduction}

 Let $\frakg = \frakg(A)$ be a complex symmetrizable Kac-Moody algebra, where $A$ is an $n \times n$ generalized Cartan matrix.
 Let $I= \{1,2, \cdots, n \}$ be an index set.
 There exists a parabolic subalgebra of $\frakg$ associated to any subset $S$ of $I$.
-In this paper, we extend the parabolic category $\catO_{S}$ over $\frakg$ firstly studied by Rocha-Caridi and Wallach \cite{RW} to a general case in where the parabolic subalgebra can be chosen for any subset $S$ of $I$ and we study certain modules of importance in the representation theory of Kac-Moody algebras, i.e., parabolic Verma modules $M_S(\lambda)$ in $\catO_{S}$.
+In this paper, we extend the parabolic category $\catO_{S}(\frakg)$ (or simply $\catO_{S}$) over $\frakg$ first studied by Rocha-Caridi and Wallach \cite{RW} to a general case where the parabolic subalgebra can be chosen for any subset $S$ of $I$ and we study certain modules of importance in the representation theory of Kac-Moody algebras, i.e., parabolic Verma modules $M_S(\lambda)$ (or generalized Verma modules) in $\catO_{S}$.

 The parabolic category $\catO_{S}$ is a natural generalization of the well-known category $\catO$ introduced by Bernstein, Gelfand and Gelfand \cite{BGG} for the finite dimensional case and studied by Deodhar, Gabber and Kac for the infinite dimensional Kac-Moody case \cite{DGK}.
-For an empty set $S$, the parabolic category $\catO_{S}$ is just the category $\catO$.
+For the empty set $S$, the parabolic category $\catO_{S}$ is just the category $\catO$.
 There are three types of modules in $\catO_{S}$ which play important roles in studying the structure of $\catO_{S}$, the simple modules $L(\lambda)$, parabolic Verma modules $M_S(\lambda)$ and their projective covers $P_S(\lambda)$.
 Although projective objects in parabolic categories $\catO_{S}$ may not exist in general, they do appear in certain truncated subcategories.
-All modules of this three types are parametrized by the subset $P_S^+$ of $\frakh^*$ on a fixed Cartan subalgebra $\frakh$ of $\frakg$.
+All modules of these three types are parametrized by the subset $P_S^+$ of $\frakh^*$ on a fixed Cartan subalgebra $\frakh$ of $\frakg$.
 In general, these modules are linked by the BGG reciprocity of parabolic version.